 Introduction

-Salesforce Global Search helps users find records quickly, but the default setup is often too broad.
-Important fields may not appear, and results can feel cluttered.
+Salesforce Global Search helps users find records quickly, but the default setup is often too broad—important fields may not appear, and results can feel cluttered.
+With the right Salesforce consulting services, businesses can customize Global Search to make it faster, smarter, and more relevant to user needs.

 1. Global Search Customization Tricks in Salesforce